Corysia/Unity_VR_Examples/Assets/Scenes/Pancake/README.md

 ## Concept

 When the application starts, it should detect whether or not a VR headset is connected.
 If not, the application should disable the VR camera and enable the desktop camera.
 If VR is detected, it should enable the VR camera and disable the desktop camera.
+The Unity provided `SimpleCameraController` script is attached to the `DesktopCamera` to demonstrate how you might use a 1st Person Controller in this case.

 ### Not Yet Supported